evergreen-ci/evergreen/docs/02-Test-with-Evergreen/01-Configure-a-Project/01-Project-Configuration-Files.md

 treated as expansions within the configuration of the commands in the function.

+A function cannot be called within another function.

 ### Tests

 As you've read above, a task is a single unit of work in Evergreen.
 A